benjie91/react-table-wrapper/README.md

 Clicking on them will toggle the state of every row or column in the table respectively.

 When they are checked, every row or column in the table is selected respectively. <br>
-When they are unchcked, every row or column in the table is deselected respectively.
+When they are unchecked, every row or column in the table is deselected respectively.

 <br>